 The new update to Luminar 4 is here.
-It’s a minor update but it brings a couple interesting features and a few fixes.
+It’s a minor update, but it has some interesting features and a few fixes.

-If you are remotely into photography you must have least heard of Luminar.
-Particularly with the last milestone, version 4, their marketing campaigns have been quite aggressive in trying to build hype.
+If you are remotely into photography, you must have least heard of Luminar.
+In particular, with the last milestone, version 4, their marketing campaigns have been quite aggressive in building hype.

-Skylum went all in with the promotion of their Artificial Intelligence.
+Skylum went all in with the promotion of its Artificial Intelligence.
 And one of the most discussed features is certainly the AI Sky Replacement.

-The day Luminar 4 launched I went live on my Instagram @fabienb for a long 45 minutes session.
-During the live, I tested first-hand with my followers all the software features.
+The day Luminar 4 launched, I went live on my Instagram @fabienb for a long 45 minutes session.
+During the live, I tested with my followers all the software features.

-I had purchased the previous versions of Luminar (and AuroraHDR) but I always had mixed feelings about Skylum.
-I said to myself I would not buy their software again for I didn’t need it in my workflow.
+I had purchased the previous versions of Luminar (and AuroraHDR), but I always had mixed feelings about Skylum.
+I told myself I would not buy their software again because I didn’t need it in my workflow.
 But I was curious to see this AI in action.

-During the live session I noticed quite a few flaws in the AI Sky Replacement feature, their number one selling point.
-The other AI tools were actually much much better and I could see myself using them, just not this one.
-And in the end I sentenced that it was not worth buying.
+During the live session, I noticed quite a few flaws in the AI Sky Replacement feature, their number one selling point.
+The other AI tools were much better, and I could see myself using them, just not this one.
+And in the end, I sentenced that it was not worth buying.